 Learn About the Movement

 Find out more about the plastic bag ban movement by checking out our interactive plastic bag ban map.
-This map tracks bag bans and fees, while also listing failed efforts to help provide a full picture of the movement to stop the spread of single-use plastic bags.
-Updating the map is an ongoing process and if you know of any locations that should be added please let us know if the comments!Tagged
+This map tracks bag bans and fees while also listing failed efforts to help provide a complete picture of the movement to stop the spread of single-use plastic bags.
+Updating the map is an ongoing process, and if you know of any locations that should be added, please let us know in the comments!Tagged